wjwei-handsome/wgatools/README.md

 ref.chr8	181470895	.
 A	T	.	.	.
 GT	1|1
 ref.chr8	181470903	.
 G	A	.	.	.
 GT	1|1
 ```
+> [!IMPORTANT]

-> NOTE: This function does not support the identification of chromosomal rearrangements such as `DUP`, as this requires the extraction of sequences for realignment.
+> This function does not support the identification of chromosomal rearrangements such as `DUP`, as this requires the extraction of sequences for realignment.

 ### Chunk MAF file by length